MAK20202021/Supervised-Machine-Learning-Regression/README.md

 ## Discussion
-After completing this exercise, I understand how we can do Exploratory Data Analysis and make the data ready for building the machine learning model through feature engineering and hypothesis testing.
+After completing this exercise, I understand how we can build supervised machine learning linear regression model and in addtion we can find the utilization of Lasso and Ridge model to prevent from the overfitting problem.